CopernicaMarketingSoftware/Documentation/SMTPeter/integrate/sender-id.md

 has authorized to send e-mail.
 It’s one of the many methods email clients use to distinguish spam from not spam.

-> Setting up Sender ID requires access to your domain DNS settings.
+> Setting up a Sender ID requires access to your domain DNS settings.
 If you use the from address *info@mydomain.com * for your email, you need access to the DNS settings of mydomain.com.